ms/buildtogether.tech/rules-joining/index.md

 6. Start small.
 :   This is a corollary of the previous three points.
 As you learn your way
-    around a project, socially as well as technologically, you will build a mental model of how it works (<span x="thinking"/>).
+    around a project socially as well as technologically, you will build a mental model of how it works (<span x="thinking"/>).
 Offering a small contribution is a way to test that mental model.
-Do you really understand the application's architecture?
+Do you understand the application's architecture?
 Do you know where tests are supposed to go and how review and merging work?
 A three-line change to documentation is a more cost-effective way to test this than three hundred lines of new code that might completely miss the mark.

 7. Keep exploring.
 :   Thousands of books have been written about how to *write* code, but only a